Murdered Churchville couple identified; person of interest named

 The vehicle, which police say was stolen from the home that same night, was recovered Wednesday morning in Northeast Philadelphia.

-Police say the Mooney is considered dangerous, and anyone who sees him should not approach him.
+Police said Mooney is considered dangerous, and anyone who sees him should not approach him.

 Anyone with information on Mooney's whereabouts is asked to call 215-322-6114, or to click the "Submit a Tip" option at bucks.crimewatchpa.com.
 Tipsters can remain anonymous.